Bearded dragon won’t wake up? Chances are it’s bearded dragon brumation time.

 - Start sleeping more.
 Seem lethargic and inactive.

-- Start hiding or burrowing under bark or other objects, looking for peaceful spot especially in the cool end.
+- Start hiding or burrowing under bark, sand or other objects, looking for peaceful spot especially in the cool end.

 - Doesn’t want your attention.